pagopa/openapi-codegen-ts/e2e/README.md

 | name | description
 |-|-|
 | `generatedFilesBaseDir` | directory in which generated files are saved
-| `skipClient` |  if true, test suites regarding generated clients are skipped and mock servers aren't esecuted.
+| `skipClient` |  if true, test suites regarding generated clients are skipped and mock servers aren't executed.
 Default: `false`
 | `skipGeneration` |  if true, files aren't generated before test suites are executed.
 Files already in `generatedFilesBaseDir` are considered.
 Default: `false`
 | `specs` | key-value set of OpenApi specification to test.
 Pairs are in the form _(specName, specInfo)_.
 See below for _specInfo_ documentation.